Larissa-Cury/E-commerceProject/README.md

 </div>

-* _What is the total and average sales revenue for each product category (food, snacks, medicine, toys, hygiene) per year? _Which product category had the highest total sales and which has the lowest per year?_
+* _What is the total and average sales revenue for each product category (food, snacks, medicine, toys, hygiene) per year?
+Which product category had the highest total sales and which had the lowest?_
   - The breakdown of sales by category by year followed the same trend as the overall sales across years.
-That is, `Food` had the greatest revenue followed by `Toys_ in all years.
+That is, `Food` had the greatest revenue while `Toys` had the lowest in all years.
 The .CSV file containing the result of the SQL query can be found HERE.

 * Additional insights:
   - Overall, it makes sense that `Food` is the product category with the highiest revenue across years given that it is a main necessity.
 However, the company could invest on marketing and on promotions to sell more `Toys`.
-For example, a promotion in which a client buys some type of Food and has a discount on a toy;
+For example, a promotion in which a client buys some type of food and has a discount on a toy;
-  - The company could also be interesting in breaking down the sales by product category by region and/or costumer profile to see if the consumption pattern differs depending on who is buying and where the purchase is being made.
+  - The company could also be interested in breaking down the sales by product category by region and/or costumer profile to see if the consumption pattern differs depending on who is buying and where the purchase is being made.

 -- Main KPIs observed: